Amechi101/concepteur-market-app/frontend_cm/documentation_for_frontend_dev.md

 m.
 Edit avatar function
 n.
 Upload to the feed function

 o.
-First Header: with the logo & functionailty of showing pictue icon, Name &drop down of quick links to other sections/ Second Header: with all of the links to other page areas)
+First Header: with the logo & functionality of showing picture icon, Name &drop down of quick links to other sections/ Second Header: with all of the links to other page areas)

 p.
 Adding footer
 q.
 Being able to rotate model on profile page